ligiambc/campanhao-and-ranieri-2023/README.md

 * Scripts used to automate the calibration of the SDR model (F)
 * Script used to automate sediment yield calculation for multiple landscapes (G)

-In red are the information that need to be changed by the user.
-File names can also be changed as per user preference.
 Note that the code may need to be rewritten due to updates to the R packages and software used.